mindset-dojo/mindset-dojo.github.io/_forms/revealed-preference-reflection.md

 ## Intention

 Revealed Preference Reflection is a combination of [Stillness Contemplation](../stillness-contemplation) and [Integration Under Fire](../integration-under-fire), analyzing one's desires through their actions continuously.
-Through crossing a [Threshold](../threshold) and sacrificing something to do so one reveals their priorities.
+Through crossing a [Threshold](../threshold) and sacrificing something, like time or energy, to do so one reveals their priorities.

 ## Experience